 The buildings unite within this immensely peaceful and private position to form a complex of sorts, or a private hamlet, offering great versatility of use.
 All have recently undergone an exhaustive campaign to completely overhaul their respective entire structures, including all new utilities, interior finishes and a total restoration of the exteriors and original features, with Cooper Hall built from new.
 The restoration works were implemented by local specialist builder Roy Pike & Son, who subsequently have worked almost exclusively for the Longleat Estate.

-The current owners have also sought to make the heating and cooling systems as eco-friendly as possible where possible, combining state-of-the-art ground-source heat pump technology with a system of solar panels located in one of the fields in the grounds.
+The current owners have also sought to make the heating and cooling systems as eco-friendly as possible where possible, including state-of-the-art ground-source heat pump technology.
 The entire house, ancillary buildings and grounds also incorporate an extensive security system, including cameras and direct response connections to account holders' mobile devices.

 The Grand Tour